mikemfleming/frontend-with-api/db/README.md

 * where each sitter has an id and a name field

 ## Step 3: Create your model layer
 I've gone ahead and created a model for the `pets` table for you.
-First, remove the `.skip` call in `./test/models.test.js`.
-Create and finish a model for `pet_sitters`.
+First, remove the `.skip` call in `./test/sitters.model.test.js`.
+Once you're done with that you can finish up the following in order:

+* write a migration for a table called sitters
+* seed that table with test data
+* code a model for `pet_sitters`.
 When you're done with this all of the tests should be passing.

-## Step 4: Create a relationship between pets and pet sitters
-Write a migration for this and write some tests that validate it in the model layer.